This post may contain affiliate links. See my disclosure policy.

 How to make carrot cake protein bars

-- To freeze: Place leftover carrot bars in a ziplock bag and store in the freezer for up to 6 months.
+To freeze: Place the bars in a freezer bag and freeze for 6 months.

 More easy protein bar recipes